itthinx/affiliates/readme.txt

 Polish by [BizExpert](http://4business4you.com),
-Portuguese by Carlos Gouveia from [iNovve](http://www.inovve.com/), Slovak by Cr3o from [životné poistenie](http://www.zivotnepoistenie24.sk/), Spanish by David Perez from [Closemarketing](http://www.closemarketing.es/)
+Portuguese by Carlos Gouveia from [iNovve](http://www.inovve.com/), Slovak by Cr3o from [životné poistenie](http://www.zivotnepoistenie24.sk/), Spanish by David Perez from [Closemarketing](http://www.closemarketing.es/), Ukranian by Michael Yunat from [GetVoIP](http://getvoip.com)

 [Follow itthinx on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.